 ATTENTION PRESERVICE TEACHERS:

-If you are a PRESERVICE teacher, you can take advantage of
+If you are a PRESERVICE teacher (without

 The California Department of Education has an excellent online

 resource for prospective teachers.
 Teach California

 has credentialing and job information as well as an interactive